 New York natives Donald J. Trump and Hillary Clinton won their home-state primaries on Tuesday, solidifying their leads as frontrunners for their respective party presidential nominations.

-On the Democratic side, Clinton, formerly a New York senator and US secretary of state, met expectations by winning virtually every demographic across the state: The young and old, men and women, black and Hispanic, Protestant, Catholic and Jewish voters.
-The primary was closed, meaning that only registered Democrats were allowed to vote for either her or Sen. Bernie Sanders of Vermont.
+On the Democratic side, Clinton, formerly New York's senator and US secretary of state, met expectations by winning virtually every demographic across the state: The young and old, men and women, black and Hispanic, Protestant, Catholic and Jewish voters.
+The primary was closed, meaning that only registered Democrats were allowed to vote for either her or Senator Bernie Sanders of Vermont.

-Clinton’s sweeping victory – she secured 58 percent of the vote – extended to districts with some of the largest Jewish populations in the country.
-In the nation’s very largest Jewish community, New York’s 10th congressional district, Clinton beat Sanders, getting 66% of the vote to his 34%.
+Clinton's sweeping victory– she secured 58 percent of the vote– extended to districts with some of the largest Jewish populations in the country.
+In the nation's very largest Jewish community, New York's 10th congressional district, Clinton beat Sanders by 66-34 percent of the vote.

-And Clinton is heavily favored in the states to come: California, Indiana, Pennsylvania, Maryland and New Jersey, chief among them, all of which Clinton won facing then-Sen. Barack Obama in 2008.
+And Clinton is heavily favored in the states to come: California, Indiana, Pennsylvania, Maryland and New Jersey, chief among them, all of which Clinton won facing then-Senator Barack Obama in 2008.